7 Carpet Trends That Are New Right Now

 - Bold Color and Pattern

 Speaking of color, carpet color charts currently feature hues that might be described as, well, off the charts.
 We’re talking shocking pink and variations on the theme of Greenery, Pantone’s 2017 Color of the Year, that range from pretty mild to definitely wild.
 (Think acid green carpeting.)
 Combine these with splashy patterns like oversized geo designs and you’ve got yourself a real statement carpet.
 A word to the wary: If you’d like to have a little fun with bold carpeting, you don’t have to make a major commitment.
-Just install the carpet of your fantasies in a small area like a mudroom or a hallway.
+Just call a pro to install the carpet of your fantasies in a small area like a mudroom or a hallway.

 Laura Firszt writes for networx.com.